lwittrock/wedding-website/README.md

 ## Example

-The website is currently hosted via github pages here: www.jenna-lars.eu
+The website can be found here: www.jenna-lars.eu

 ---